analysis

 What Forestry Technicians Should Do

-Learn GIS and remote sensing tools — they are becoming standard equipment alongside your Biltmore stick and compass.
+Learn GIS and remote sensing tools.
+They are becoming standard equipment alongside your Biltmore stick and compass.
 Technicians who can bridge the gap between AI-generated forest maps and ground-truth reality will be the most valuable members of any forest management team.
+Get comfortable with ArcGIS, QGIS, and the major forest analytics platforms.

 _This analysis is AI-assisted, based on data from Anthropic's 2026 labor market report, Eloundou et al. (2023), and Brynjolfsson et al. (2025).
 For detailed data, visit the Conservation Scientists occupation page._